Sunday, June 21, 2009

 Memories of My Father

+“The deceased, Maj.
+Robert B. Swenck, was survived by his wife, Donna, and his three daughters, Stacy, Lori and Heidi.”
 How strange I felt reading that obituary!
 At age twelve, what had I survived?
-I still lived in our little brick house in Kentucky, and I still slept in my own bed at night.
+I still lived in our little brick house in Fern Creek, Kentucky, I still went to Fern Creek High School, and I still slept in my own bed at night.
 My father had died in Vietnam, his chopper shot down by a sniper on Thanksgiving Day in 1971.
-I didn’t understand then, as I do now, thirty-four years later, what I had survived.
+I didn't understand then, as I do now, thirty-one years later, what I had survived.

+The morning after Thanksgiving that year, as we were eating donuts and listening to music, an unmarked car pulled up in the driveway.
+Two men in dress blues stepped out.
+My mother collapsed on the front porch.
+They carried her crying to the couch, and we were told our father’s chopper had crashed in the river and he was missing in action.
+Mom sobbed; I felt shocked and numb.
 I took my two little sisters, ages six and nine, downstairs to the basement.
 We stayed quiet and listened, forgotten in the confusion.
 For two days we made sandwiches and stood apart, watching.
 Dad’s body was recovered two days later.
 Mom cried some more.
 People brought us food for a few days and then we were left alone.
 Mom stopped crying and walked around the house with a distant stare.
 A dark cloud was in our house for a long time.

 For months I imagined my father showing up at my classroom door to take my hand and walk me home.
 Even now, I wonder if his spirit will ever visit me in a dream, giving me guidance I still long for.